 In fact, our technology incubator is called Innovate New Albany.
 Innovation is not just for business.
 We constantly challenge ourselves to find better ways to improve services and protect our community’s assets, whether it’s robust, high speed fiber optics or roundabouts to control traffic.

-New Albany offers intellectually and culturally stimulating programs ranging from the Jefferson Lecture Series featuring internationally renowned thought leaders to the McCoy Center for the Arts performances and Innovate New Albany’s Tiger Talks for entrepreneurs.
+New Albany offers intellectually and culturally stimulating programs ranging from the New Albany Lecture Series featuring internationally renowned thought leaders to the McCoy Center for the Arts performances and Innovate New Albany’s Tiger Talks for entrepreneurs.

-Built on a 200-acre learning campus bordered by a nature preserve, the New Albany-Plain Local School system consistently ranks among the best in the state and earns an A rating for its 98% graduation rate.
+Built on a 200-acre learning campus bordered by a nature preserve, the New Albany-Plain Local School District consistently ranks among the best in the state and earns a five-star rating across all components – one of only 12 districts in the state to do so.

 Sidewalks leading to parks in every neighborhood and more than 55 miles of leisure trails connecting residents and businesses within the community, are just a few of the ways we promote pedestrian connections.
 We host the New Albany Walking Classic, the largest walking-only event in the country.